eggsdesign/lets-code-champ/README.md

 - Your first React component
 - JSX: It's like a function, but looks like HTML
-- Node, Yarn and Parcel
+- Node, Yarn and Parcel – setting it up on your own machine
 - ESLint and Prettier for consistent code formatting and to follow best practices
+- Hosting an app
+  - Github Pages
+  - Netlify

 ### Simple back-ends

 - Using Sanity.io for data storage
+- How to set up a Sanity project
+- Fetching from Sanity to an application
+- Rendering based on data from Sanity

 ### Git and GitHub